Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Thermodynamic speed limits

 We may also derive a more familiar form of the TSL, as a bound on the minimal time required to traverse a given distance.
 Consider the time-averaged dynamical activity, defined as the number of reactions per time, $\avgAct:=\totAct/T$.
-We rearrange Eq.~\eqref{eq:df} to give
+Rearranging the results above gives

 Since $\coth(x)\ge1$, there is a finite minimal time needed to undergo a trajectory of a given length,